msinkec/ordinal-lock/README.md

 OrdinalLock is based on the RelayX OrderLock which was designed to work with Run tokens.
 OrderLock has some requirements on how the spending transaction must be formatted which is incompatible with ordinals.

-For listings to be easily shared on the global marketplace, it is suggested that the OrdinalLock output be tagged using MAP protocol with `type=listing` and `listingType=OrdinalLock`.

 See Typescript and sCrypt code of contracts in `/contracts` directory.

 See example.ts for examples of creating, cancelling, and purchasing OrderLocks.